LeoFuso/actuator-kafka-streams/README.md

 partition lag associated with this KafkaStreams App, and deciding to add or remove StreamThreads accordingly.
 The Autopilot can be allowed to run automatically by setting the property `management.health.autopilot.enabled` to `true`.

-Once enabled, the Autopilot comes with its own health-check, but it should not be included in any _liveness_ or _readiness_ probes, as it only serves as a window to the functionality of the Autopilot.
+Once enabled, the Autopilot comes with its own health-check, but it shouldn't be included in any _liveness_ or _readiness_ probes, as it only serves as a window to the functionality of the Autopilot.

 The Autopilot can have its behavior regulated by different properties.